DiscreetNetwork/ProcessUpdater/README.md

 [-g, --grepository, Required]
 ```
-Name of the github repository to fetch new binaries from.
+Space seperated name(s) of the github repository / repositories to fetch new binaries from.
 Format is "{organization}/{project}"
 ```

 [-o, --output, Optional]